- Plant production increased from 7,500 Grilles/day to 22,000 Grilles/day.

 In today’s manufacturing world speed and focus are the driving forces behind successful businesses.
 In the majority of non-defense related industries, customers have a myriad of options to choose from and they are quick to make changes when their profitability suffers from a poor performing supplier.
-This is especially true in consumer based products where every category of product has multiple vendors located around the world.
+This is especially true in consumer-based products where every category of product has multiple vendors located around the world.
 It might take a few months for a product cycle to move to a new vendor, but once the decision has been made, the cost of reentry is prohibitive on both the top and bottom line.
 For the vendor and its executive team, when customers are mulling over vendor replacement, the amount of time left to deal with the issues is very short and quick decisive action is required: Restructuring, Business Transformation, Cost Takeout are all considerations.

 The customer’s needs are easily defined: provide high quality product when needed in the store/DC at the right cost.
 The satisfaction of that need for a supplier can be very complex, especially in seasonal businesses.
 The role of the management team is to understand the customer’s needs and to be proactive in addressing the supply chain issues that are affecting customer service and satisfaction.
-In some cases the solution to customer service might affect one or two processes in the business, but in other cases, the solution might require major process re-engineering.
+In some cases, the solution to customer service might affect one or two processes in the business, but in other cases, the solution might require major process re-engineering.

 A division of a multi-billion dollar consumer products company, a Bar-B-Que Grille manufacturer was experiencing poor customer service levels and high call rates on quality issues.
 The big box retailers were threatening to stop buying product unless the problems were solved.
-The challenge facing management was to implement short term fixes to improve deliveries and quality for the current season while simultaneously implementing a longer term solution.
+The challenge facing management was to implement short term fixes to improve deliveries and quality for the current season while simultaneously implementing a longer-term solution.
 In this example, the facility was in trouble.
 Lines were running at less than 45% uptime and service levels were in the upper 40% range.
 After several attempts to deal with the issues, the executive team pulled together a group of Sr. manufacturing people to review the operations and to identify solutions.
 This team was challenged on two fronts.
 The first challenge was immediate improvement in output and quality.
-The second challenge was to convince both the executive team and customers that a viable long term solution was available to the business.
+The second challenge was to convince both the executive team and customers that a viable long-term solution was available to the business.

 The very first step was to pull together as many metrics as possible to understand what the issues were.
-The plant’s management team had some data, but hadn’t implemented a balanced scorecard that provided an immediate look at the key performance indicators.
+The plant’s management team had some data but hadn’t implemented a balanced scorecard that provided an immediate look at the key performance indicators.
 Analysis indicated the following:

-- The supply chain wasn’t capable of providing components at a high rate of change of forecast
+- The supply chain wasn’t capable of providing components at a high rate of change of forecast.

-- The management team didn’t have the programs and systems in place to provide production and supply chain flexibility
+- The management team didn’t have the programs and systems in place to provide production and supply chain flexibility.

-- Serious issues were found with the implementation of the ERP system to support a high volume continuous flow operation.
-It had been implemented for batch processing
+- Serious issues were found with the implementation of the ERP system to support a high-volume continuous flow operation.
+It had been implemented for batch processing.

-- Product and packaging design didn’t support poke-yoke techniques and didn’t protect components from shipping and handling damage
+- Product and packaging design didn’t support poke-yoke techniques and didn’t protect components from shipping and handling damage.

-- Inventory control systems were severely lacking with product in the wrong place with wrong quantities
+- Inventory control systems were severely lacking with product in the wrong place with wrong quantities.

 Given that the business was already halfway through its busy season, short term solutions were required to improve service levels.
 Initial steps were taken to improve material flow and availability by building raw material stocks at vendor locations.
 The factory and suppliers were rescheduled to make-to-build.
 Additional staff was put in place to improve inventory reliability.
 Operational analysis revealed four bottlenecks in the operation that were fixed in a few weeks, increasing throughput over 20%.
-Although happier with the increase in product, the customers were as focused on the long term solution; the basis of their decision making for the next season.
-The Grille business is unique in many ways, but has the same set of business processes that need to be managed effectively.
+Although happier with the increase in product, the customers were as focused on the long-term solution; the basis of their decision making for the next season.
+The Grille business is unique in many ways but has the same set of business processes that need to be managed effectively.
 Some unique characteristics include:

-- Seven month build cycle typically starting with product placements in October and manufacturing running from January to July
+- Seven months build cycle typically starting with product placements in October and manufacturing running from January to July

-- Very high volume pick and pack operations with many bulky items
+- Very high-volume pick and pack operations with many bulky items

 - Make to stock from January to May and make to order from May to July